What is High-Performance Liquid Chromatography (HPLC)?

-HPLC is an abbreviation for high-performance liquid chromatography.
+High-Performance Liquid Chromatography (HPLC) is an analytical technique used to separate, identify, and quantify components in a mixture.
 Chromatography refers to the measurement method, chromatogram refers to the measurement results, and chromatograph refers to the instrument.
-Chromatography separates components in a particular substance and performs qualitative and quantitative analyses on those components.
-Qualitative analysis refers to “what kind of compound each component is”, and quantitative analysis refers to “how much of each component is present” (Fig. 1).
+Chromatography can be used for qualitative or quantitative analysis.
+Qualitative analysis refers to “what components are in the mixture” while quantitative analysis refers to “how much of each component is present in the mixture” (Fig. 1).

-Methods for separating mixed compounds include filtration, distillation, and extraction.
+Methods for separating components of a mixture include filtration, distillation, and extraction.
 Chromatography was invented by the Russian botanist Mikhail Semenovich Tswett.
 In the early 1900s, Tswett packed calcium carbonate in a standing tube, placed pigments extracted from plants on top, and then flushed the tube with petroleum ether as a solvent (Fig. 2).
-Individual pigments appeared as color bands as if the light was divided into seven colors by a prism in the tube.
-For this reason, Tswett named this separation method chromatography using the Greek words chroma (color) and graph (record).

 A mixture is placed in a stream of liquid (petroleum ether in Fig. 3) called the mobile phase and moved through a solid medium (calcium carbonate powder in Fig. 3) called the stationary phase.
 The components in the mixture move with the flow of the mobile phase and interact with the stationary phase.
 The speed of movement depends on the strength of the interaction between each component and the stationary phase.
 That is, components that interact strongly with the stationary phase move slowly, whereas components that interact weakly move quickly, so allowing the components to be separated.